ThomasHenckel/Attention_Deep_MIML/README.md

 One option to was to start labeling at hand, but this is of cause time consuming and should be the last option if all else fails.

-If these numbers translates, i would be more than happy to get 66% of my dataset sorted with a 90% accuracy.
+If these numbers translates, i would be more than happy to get ~~66%~~ 80% of my dataset sorted with a ~~90%~~ 92% accuracy.

 ### Future Work
-Im sure that it is possible to construct the attention layer to support a multi label output, however i have not succeded in getting it to work yet.

-To anyone that is able to construct a network architecture that supports Multi label output that works on the MIML dataset there is a price of 12 home brewed beers
+I struggled quit a bit to get the output of the network to be multi-class, finally i got it to work by repeating the attention layer for each class, and concatenating the output before compiling the model.

+As many each class in the multi class classification is quit unbalanced, as a image of a specific class is more oftent not in a bag.

+Thanks to Dennis for providing a good [solution for applying class weight to multiclass](https://stackoverflow.com/questions/48485870/multi-label-classification-with-class-weights-in-keras),  A solution that also could be adopted to work with multiple input

+Im still happy to give 12 homebrews to anyone that can improve the final layers of the network, still not sure my solution is the optimal :-)

 ![Alt text](images/homebrew.jpg)